Coverage for src/meshpy/four_c/dbc_monitor.py: 89%

 21# THE SOFTWARE.

-22"""This function converts the DBC monitor log files to Neumann input
+22"""This function converts the DBC monitor log files to Neumann boundary

 24